OUTPATIENT US clinical experience

 MD2B Connect Physician ID # 87

-Where will the rotation take place: This hands-on rotation will take place in Washington, DC.
+Where will the rotation take place: This outpatient US clinical experience will take place in Washington, DC.

 Hours: Monday - Friday 8 AM to 5 PM

-What you will do: This is an outpatient experience during which you will be under the supervision of a highly regarded physician educator who is board certified in both Internal Medicine and Endocrinology.
+What you will do: (Please note that this rotation will strictly be an observership) This is an outpatient experience during which you will be under the supervision of a highly regarded physician educator who is board certified in both Internal Medicine and Endocrinology.
 He has trained at such institutions as Johns Hopkins University, Cornell University, and University of Michigan.
 He has over three decades of experience educating medical students, international medical graduates, and residents.

 He has been voted as a Top Doctor in Washington DC on multiple occasions.
 He is also the recipient of multiple teaching awards given by residents and faculty.